Aadhitya-12007/Arduino-Basics-with-Tinkercad/README.md

 **Folder Name	Description**

-LED Logic	Basic digital output, blinking an LED.
+LED Logic:	Basic digital output, blinking an LED.

-Switch and LED	Reading a digital input from a button to control an LED.
+Switch and LED:	Reading a digital input from a button to control an LED.

-Pulse Width Modulation (PWM)	Fading an LED in and out using analogWrite().
+Pulse Width Modulation (PWM):	Fading an LED in and out using analogWrite().

-ADC with Potentiometer	Reading an analog input value from a potentiometer.
+ADC with Potentiometer:	Reading an analog input value from a potentiometer.

-Temperature Sensor Interfacing	Measuring temperature with a TMP36 sensor.
+Temperature Sensor Interfacing:	Measuring temperature with a TMP36 sensor.

-Ultrasonic Sensor Interfacing	Measuring distance with an HC-SR04 ultrasonic sensor.
+Ultrasonic Sensor Interfacing:	Measuring distance with an HC-SR04 ultrasonic sensor.

-PIR Sensor	Detecting motion with a Passive Infrared (PIR) sensor.
+PIR Sensor:	Detecting motion with a Passive Infrared (PIR) sensor.

-Serial Input	Controlling hardware by sending commands from the Serial Monitor.
+Serial Input:	Controlling hardware by sending commands from the Serial Monitor.

-Traffic Light Controller	A practical project simulating a traffic light sequence.
+Traffic Light Controller:	A practical project simulating a traffic light sequence.

-I2C Communication	An introduction to the I2C protocol for multi-device communication.
+I2C Communication:	An introduction to the I2C protocol for multi-device communication.

-Interrupt Handling	Using interrupts for more responsive and efficient code.
+Interrupt Handling:	Using interrupts for more responsive and efficient code.

-Multitasking (without RTOS)	Simulating concurrent tasks using the millis() function.
+Multitasking (without RTOS):	Simulating concurrent tasks using the millis() function.

-Combined Sensors Interfacing	An advanced project integrating PIR, Temperature, and Ultrasonic sensors.
+Combined Sensors Interfacing:	An advanced project integrating PIR, Temperature, and Ultrasonic sensors.